This method is not annotated with @Inject, but it overrides a method that is annotated with @javax.inject.Inject. The method will not be Injected.

 this subclass to use.

-Suppress false positives by adding an @SuppressWarnings("OverridesJavaxInjectableMethod") annotation to the enclosing element.
+Suppress false positives by adding the suppression annotation @SuppressWarnings("OverridesJavaxInjectableMethod") to the enclosing element.